 In 1965, the TR-4A was blessed with an independent rear suspension to tame the very much alive rear axle.

 And in 1967, the TR-5, called TR-250 in the US, finally replaced the rude old four cylinder with a much smoother and lusty 2.5 L six.
 And yes, it’s true; the old four really was a design that was also used in a Ferguson tractor engine, for what its worth.
-The Brits liked a bit of sportiness while plowing the field.
+The Brits liked a bit of sportiness while plowing their fields.

 Even though I’m not so hot about the TR-6’s styling, which was obviously a low-budget face and tail lift done with help from Karmann re-using the TR-4’s center section, it has its charms, especially if British Roadsters are one’s thing.
 It’s clearly the most vibrant, appealing and civilized of its era, given the how the MGB became such a pathetic thing, with its hippo-nose, jacked up suspension and feeble 77hp four.
 The TR-6’s arrival was embraced; the MGB’s decline could only be endured, at best.